dedis/doc/cosi/cosi.md

 # Introduction

-A conventional digital signature on some statement S is produced by the holder of a secret key k, and may be verified by anyone against the signer's corresponding public key K. An attacker who successfully steals or compromises the secret key k gains unrestricted ability to impersonate and "sign for" the
+A conventional digital signature on some message M is produced by the holder of a secret key k, and may be verified by anyone against the signer's corresponding public key K. An attacker who successfully steals or compromises the secret key k gains unrestricted ability to impersonate and "sign for" the